slackapi/bolt-python/docs/content/steps/steps.md

 Steps from apps allow your app to create and process steps that users can add using [Workflow Builder](https://api.slack.com/workflows).

-A step from apps is made up of three distinct user events:
+Steps from apps are made up of three distinct user events:

 - Adding or editing the step in a Workflow
 - Saving or updating the step's configuration